EuWork/CookMate/src/assets/fonts/Montserrat/README.txt

 Montserrat is a variable font with this axis: wght

-This means all the styles are contained in these files:
+This means all the myRecipesStyles are contained in these files:
   Montserrat/Montserrat-VariableFont_wght.ttf
   Montserrat/Montserrat-Italic-VariableFont_wght.ttf

-If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
+If your app fully supports variable fonts, you can now pick intermediate myRecipesStyles that aren’t available as static fonts.
 Not all apps support variable fonts, and in those cases you can use the static font files for Montserrat:
   Montserrat/static/Montserrat-Thin.ttf